Pawn Diamonds for Cash

 In addition to pawning and selling diamonds, we have a full-service suite of offerings to help our customers get the most money for their items:

-e Jewelers & Loan Co., you can trust that we know what we are talking about and we will walk you through every step of the diamond pawn and buying process.
+e Jewelers & Coin CO., you can trust that we know what we are talking about and we will walk you through every step of the diamond pawn and buying process.

 - Cash for Gold